JustaSqu1d/Minecord-Resources/fun/trivia-less-known.md

 ### Useless Emeralds

 If you think Emeralds were useless now, it was nothing to how they were back in Minecord Classic 1.0.0.
 You just received them from level-ups, but nothing to spend on.
-Fortunately, tools that could be bought with emeralds and even a wither that you could summon.
+Fortunately, tools were added later that could be bought with emeralds and even a wither that you could summon.

 ### Quirky Lapis